Holmewood House School

 Where?

 Aware how lucky they are to have such a stunning site, the school makes full use of this gorgeous area, with outdoor learning part of the curriculum for all years up to and including Year 8.
-The Pre-Prep buildings open up onto a smart newly-landscaped space including an adventure playground, to which the little ones flock at playtime, alongside mud kitchens and herb-growing spaces.
+The pre-prep buildings open up onto a smart space including an adventure playground, to which the little ones flock at playtime, alongside mud kitchens and herb-growing spaces.
+Holmewood's forest school is equipped with a brand new teepee - all children benefit from forest school with timetabled lessons all the way up through the school.

 Head

 Ruth O’Sullivan has been at Holmewood House since April 2022, having moved from South Lee School, Bury St Edmunds.
 Kind, empathetic and intelligent, Mrs O’Sullivan was an early adopter of mindfulness when she introduced it over 10 years ago at St John’s College School in Cambridge, where she was deputy head.
 Passionate about nurturing children’s emotional wellbeing, Mrs O’Sullivan believes in teaching ‘with the child at the heart’, and inspires her staff to do the same.
-She places great store on listening to her staff as well as the children, with every school member’s voice considered both important and relevant, and everyone is pleased to have stability after a few years of change.
-Mrs O’Sullivan is clearly loved by the children who wave and smile at her through her office windows at playtime.
-Currently teaching the Year 7 cohort Philosophy and Metaphysics, Mrs O’Sullivan enjoys these classes: both because she gets the chance to stretch these senior pupils’ emotional intelligence and because she herself loves getting to know the children better.
+She places great store on listening to her staff as well as the children, with every school member’s voice considered both important and relevant.
+‘Why can’t you?’ is her mantra from which all sorts of new initiatives have grown, including a new horse-riding team requested by pupils and run by a parent.
+It’s no wonder Mrs O’Sullivan is loved by the children who wave and smile at her through her office windows at playtime.

 Admissions

-Children can join the nursery in the term they turn three and most stay all the way through to Year 8.
-Most Reception children move up from the nursery, but some pupils also join at Reception.
+Children can join the pre nursery in the term they turn three and most stay all the way through to Year 8.
+Most reception children move up from the nursery, but some pupils also join at reception.
 Pupils may join at any point, with Year 3 and Year 7 being particularly popular.
-Children come for a taster day and admission is non-selective.
+Children come for a taster day (potential boarders also have a sleepover) and admission is non-selective.
 Those joining in Years 3 and above will sit a computer-based Cognitive Abilities Test in the afternoon and are asked to provide their latest school report.

 Class sizes are small, with three-class entry in all year groups.
 Boy:girl ratio is around 50:50 throughout the school.